raushan80-443/pomodoro/README.md

 # pomodoro
 Pomodoro Timer

 The Pomodoro Timer is a simple application that helps you manage your time using the Pomodoro Technique.
-It provides a structured approach to work and break intervals, allowing you to maximize productivity and maintain focus.
-The timer runs for 25 minutes of work time followed by a 5-minute break, and after every fourth work session, there is a longer break of 15 minutes.
-Features

-    Clean and intuitive user interface
-    Customizable work and break durations
-    Visual and audio notifications for work and break periods Automatic repetition of work and break intervals Displays the current session and remaining time

-Screenshots

 Pomodoro Timer
 How to Use